Goodreads | Amazon US| Barnes & Noble | Book Depository

 The quotes above were taken from an ARC and are subject to change upon publication.

 Cute picture of me and my Grandmother who immigrated here from the Philippines in the 60s, who also loves The Bone Witch!
 I normally don’t disclose personal things about my family in reviews, but I got permission from her, and I really wanted to emphasize how much this series means to me.
 My Lola was so happy when I told her one of my favorite books of 2017 (and now of 2018) was written by a Filipino author!
 And never let anyone tell you that representation doesn’t matter.
-In your late twenties, in your late seventies, at any age, it matters.
+In your twenties, in your seventies, at any age, it matters.
 I promise.